East European Shepherd

 Training Milestones for East European Shepherd

-Successful training for East European Shepherd respects this breed's excellent (experienced owners) trainability profile and natural loyal tendencies.
+Getting consistent training outcomes with a East European Shepherd requires calibrating the approach to the breed's specific learning pattern and natural loyal tendencies.
 Weeks one through four: focus on establishing trust and learning your East European Shepherd's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given East European Shepherd's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Common Mistakes New East European Shepherd Owners Make